MSicc/MSicc/README.md

-### Hello World, I'm Marco 👋
+### Hello World 👋
 ----

 ### Who am I ⁉️

-Technology-loving lateral entrant to programming, focusing on .NET/C# for more than a decade now.
+My Name is Marco Siccardi.
+I am an technology-loving lateral entrant to programming, focusing on .NET/C# for more than a decade now.
 Proponent of the MVVM programming pattern.
 Not shying away from occasional trips to other programming languages if necessary.
 Founder of [MSiccDev](https://github.com/msiccdev).
 Father of two teenager, husband of a fantastic wife.

 ### Technologies 🛠
   * Programming Languages: C#/.NET, SQL, basic knowledge of: JavaScript, HTML, CSS, Kotlin, Swift